The Prayer I Couldn't Say

 Your tears are prayer enough.
 Your presence is offering enough.
 Your honest pain is worship enough.

 God sees you in the love vacuum.
 He knows the depth of your loss.
-And He's not rushing you to the other side of it.
+And He is not rushing you to the other side of it.

 Take your time.
 Grieve at your own pace.
 And know that every tear you cry is a prayer He hears and holds.

 The bracelet with "love" engraved on it?
 I still wear it sometimes.
-Not because I need to draw love to me anymore, but because it reminds me of how far I've come.
+Not because I need to draw love to me anymore, but because it reminds me of how far I have come.
 Love did return, slowly and in new forms.
 But it took time, and that time mattered.

 Your healing will come too.
-But it doesn't have to come today.
-And it doesn't have to look like anyone else's.
+But it does not have to come today.
+And it does not have to look like anyone else's.

-What matters is that you're here, that you're feeling, that you're allowing yourself to be human in your pain.
+What matters is that you are here, that you are feeling, that you are allowing yourself to be human in your pain.

 With love and understanding for wherever you are today,